Master of Arts in Professional Counseling

 Degree and date conferred (if applicable)

 An acceptable official college transcript is one that has been issued directly from the institution, and is in a sealed envelope with a signature across the back.
 If you have one in your possession, it must still be in its original sealed envelope with a signature across the back.

 Official college transcripts are not required initially for acceptance if unofficial transcripts are provided.
-However, all official transcripts must be received by the completion of the student’s first term in order for the student to be eligible for registration in the following term.
+However, if the student uses unofficial transcripts to earn acceptance, all official transcripts must be received within 60 days of the admissions decision.
+Failure to send all official transcripts within the 60 day time frame will prevent registration.

 Call: (800) 424-9595 (toll free); (434) 582-7800 (direct)

 Liberty University Online Processing